eminnett/getting-and-cleaning-data_project/CodeBook.md

 - `Activity.Labels` The activity performed when the observation is made.
 One of: `LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS`
 - `Subject` The integer id of the subject for whom the measurement is made.
 The values range from 1 to 30.

 The remaining variables each represent the population mean of all measurements of the same variable grouped by `Activity.Labels` and `Subject`.
 These variables are defined by 4 pieces of information.
-Rather than duplicating description in a redundant fashion, I am option to describe these 4 pieces of information and their variations that when combined make up the all 48 variables.
+Rather than duplicating descriptions in a redundant fashion, I am opting to describe these 4 pieces of information and their variations, that when combined, make up all 48 variables.

 Each variable is written in the form `tBodyAcc.mean.X` where the 4 components are as follows: